Find Affordable College Courses

 Read full report on Health Professions at South University, Savannah

-Georgia Northwestern Technical College ranked #7 on this year’s Best Health Professions Schools in Georgia list.
-Georgia Northwestern Technical College is a moderately-sized public school located in the small city of Rome.
+With a ranking of #7, Georgia Northwestern Technical College did quite well on this year’s best schools for health professions students.
+Georgia Northwestern Technical College is a moderately-sized public school located in the city of Rome.

 Health Professions majors at Georgia Northwestern Technical College take out an average of $7,656 in student loans while working on their egree.